-A message from the Principal, February 2020
+A message from the Principal, Summer 2020

 St Clare’s, Oxford is a diverse, inclusive and international college and we will continue to welcome people from across the globe to study here.